Valsinev/C-Advanced/README.md

 # C-Advanced
-My materials for "C# Advanced" course
+My materials for "C# Advanced" course from "Telerik" academy.